rayburgemeestre/tailer-plus-plus/README.md

 Additionally to `tailer`'s implementation, we support centralized logging if specified via the commandline.

-For centralized logging, the program first queriesan NTP server to get the correct time at startup.
+For centralized logging, the program first queries an NTP server to get the correct time at startup.
 Note that system time won't be affected.
 This query is used to make sure we can prepend seconds with, with microsecond precision to each log line, so the centralized logging server can in theory sort log messages from various sources in chronological order somewhat (in case of lag).

 To integrate such centralized logging in a program, you can use the `test_server` example created here: https://github.com/rayburgemeestre/beej-plus-plus/.